ToshioCP/Gobject-tutorial/src/sec4.src.md

 ## Signal flag

-The order that handlers are called is described in [GObject API Reference, Sigmal emission](https://docs.gtk.org/gobject/concepts.html#signal-emission).
+The order that handlers are called is described in [GObject API Reference -- Sigmal emission](https://docs.gtk.org/gobject/concepts.html#signal-emission).

 The order depends on the signal flag which is set in `g_signal_new` or `g_signal_new_class_handler`.
 There are three flags which relate to the order of handlers' invocation.